 Quinn knows that Rachel isn't over Finn.
 She even knows that Rachel doesn't really consider the relationship completely over, claiming that nothing is really decided.
 Quinn thinks that the fact that Finn is already at Fort Benning and hasn't bothered to call Rachel since he canceled their wedding is a pretty obvious indication that they're broken up.
 Everyone but Rachel agrees.

 Quinn nearly drops the phone.
 She sucks in a breath and holds it, shifting in the chaise until her back is turned to Santana as Josh Allouche starts talking about schedules and camera tests and contacting Rachel Berry.
 Quinn whimpers, and Josh pauses on the other end of the call, asking if she's okay.
-When she fails to answer immediately, he asks if she's still interested in participating.
-Quinn forces herself to breathe again, and she has to fight against her basic self-preservation instinct to say no, hang up the phone, and pretend none of this ever happened.
+When she fails to answer immediately, he asks if she's still interested in participating, and Quinn forces herself to breathe again.
+She has to fight against her basic self-preservation instinct to say no, hang up the phone, and pretend none of this ever happened.

 "So soon?" she asks, mouth dry and hands shaking.